ms-iraji/ICBSGAN/README.md

 ## Results

+ Experimental evaluations on the CIFAR-10, CINIC-10, MNIST, and SVHN datasets showcase the effectiveness of ICBSGAN compared to the state-of-the-art methods.
 The proposed approach achieves notable improvements in error rate from 2.87 to 1.47 on MNIST, 3.89 to 3.13 on SVHN, and 15.48 to 9.59 on CIFAR-10 using 1000 labeled training images.
 Additionally, it reduces the error rate from 22.11 to 18.40 on CINIC-10 when using 700 labeled images per class.
 For detailed results, please refer to the [Results](#results) section in the paper.

 ## Contributing